Honoring Our Public Servants.

 Connecting Citizens with Their Government.

-The U.S. Senate unanimously passed a resolution introduced by Senator Jon Tester (Montana) honoring federal, state and local government employees, both civilian and military, for their dedication and continued service to the United States.
+The U.S. Senate unanimously passed a bipartisan resolution introduced by Senator Heidi Heitkamp (D-North Dakota) honoring federal, state and local government employees, both civilian and military, for their dedication and continued service to the United States.

 The resolution (S.Res.441) co-sponsors are U.S. Senators Ron Johnson (R-Wisconsin), James Lankford (R-Oklahoma), Thomas Caper (D-Delaware), Jon Tester (D-Montana), Kelly Ayotte (R-New Hampshire), Douglas Peters (D-Maryland), Benjamin Cardin (D-Maryland), Christopher Coons (D-Delaware), Cory Booker (D-New Jersey), Tammy Baldwin (D-Wisconsin), Bernie Sanders (D-Vermont), Patrick Leahy (D-Vermont), Dianne Feinstein (D-California), Sherrod Brown (D-Ohio), Patty Murray (D-Oklahoma), Richard Blumenthal (D- Connecticut), Angus King (I- Maine), Barbara Mikulski (D-Maryland) and Jeanne Shaheen (D- New Hampshire).